LoopringSecondary/relay/README.md

 # Loopring Relay
-Loopring relay contains two partments:Relay and Miner.
-Relay is the service for wallet and broadcast orders to ipfs network ,Miner found ring from the unmatched orders.
+The Loopring relay contains two part: The Relay and Miner.
+The Relay is the service for wallet to broadcast orders to the ipfs network.
+The Miner found ring from the unmatched order.
 It can act as one or both of them:<br>

-**This program is still under development and heavy refactory.
-We do NOT recommend people to start their own relay as its infrastrcture will go through a major upgrade in the first 2 quarters of 2018.**
+**This program is still under development and heavy refactoring.
+We DO NOT RECOMMEND starting your own relay as major upgrades are expected through the first half of 2018.**

 ## Set up
 ##### etherenum node
-First,relay need a ethereum node,refer:<br>
+The relay needs a full ethereum node in order to run.
+See ethererum documentation for details:<br>
 https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum

 ##### mysql
-make sure mysql server have been installed,and database configured in relay/config/relay.toml
+Mysql is the backing datastore.
+It needs to be installed, and the database needs to be configured as in relay/config/relay.toml

 ##### ipfs
-relay need ipfs network to collect and broadcast orders,refer:<br>
+Orders are collected and broadcast through the ipfs network.
+See ipfs documentation for details:<br>
 https://ipfs.io/docs/install/

 ##### govendor
-install govendor to manager external golang packages
+Install govendor to manage external golang packages
 ```
 go get -u github.com/kardianos/govendor
 ```

-## install
+## install the relay

-install from source:
+build from source:
 The environment variables: $GOROOT and $GOPATH must be set.
 ```
 > go get -u github.com/Loopring/relay